 Transfer of cryptoassets

 Where you purchase certain types of cryptoassets on our platform, we may allow you to transfer your cryptoassets to a wallet owned or controlled by you that we support for transfers (as we may determine from time to time), whether a custodial wallet opened in your name with a wallet provider or a non-custodial wallet you create and control, subject to our verification procedures, AML rules, internal procedures, applicable regulations and subject to paragraph 6.2 below.
 This may also depend on the type of destination wallet, the relevant blockchain network, and the ability of the relevant crypto wallet to provide services into the relevant jurisdiction in which you are domiciled.
-Following the transfer, any wallet not provided by eToro is governed by its own terms, for which we accept no responsibility.
+Following the transfer, any wallet not provided by etoro is governed by its own terms, for which we accept no responsibility.
 We may pause or stop this facility with prior notice.
 You cannot use this functionality to transfer cryptoassets to wallets not owned or controlled by you.